Gay Raleigh & Durham

 Greyhound offers intercity bus services from most destinations throughout the continent, to and from Raleigh (2210 Capital Blvd), or Durham (515 W Pettigrew St, near the West Main Amtrak station).

 While it’s best to rent a car to see more of these cities, it’s possible to use buses to get around -- see GoRaleigh, GoDurham and for regional services, GoTriangle.
-For info on using bicycles, see the GoBike website.
+For info on using bicycles, also see the GoTriangle website.
+Citrix Cycle bikeshare, with 300 bikes across 30 stations in Raleigh, is set to launch in summer 2018.

 Media & Resources